Puppies will bite and tug on the leash because they’re excited and immature and trying to figure out the whole leash-walking concept.

 Perhaps playing fetch or tug (with a toy) in the yard right before your walk might help.
 Or, the opposite, work on some simple cues like sit or stay to turn your dog’s energy down a notch before a walk.
 Use high-valued treats if needed.

-3. The dog doesn’t want the walk to end.
+3. The dog doesn’t want the walk to end so she bites the leash.

 Try changing your route so your dog doesn’t anticipate when the walk will end.
 You could turn around randomly and pass the house or go a totally different direction than you normally do.